saccomano/corridosEd/index.md

 # _El corrido mexicano_

-## Repository of symbolic music data
+## Repository of Symbolic Music Data

 Corpus of MEI and MusicXML files for computer-assisted analysis, from _El corrido mexicano_ (1954) by Vicente T. Mendoza.